FreezeYou/Website/docs/ru-UA/guide/README.md

 * WiFi related: Used in Scheduled Tasks to enable and disable WiFi.
 * Modify phone state: Used in Scheduled Tasks to enable and disable cellular data.
 * Change component enabled state: Used for System App Mode.
 * Query all packages: Used to list all packages on the device.
-* Used for time-triggered scheduled tasks.
+* Schedule exact alarm: Used for time-triggered scheduled tasks.
 * Request ignore battery optimizations: Used for a better time-triggered scheduled task experience on some devices.